RocketDerp/April14_2025/Bloomsday_2025/War_Against_Reality_nobody_can_focus_on_because_real.md

 2. Neil Postman 1985 Amusing Ourselves about social media, humor self mind-fuck, comedy mass mind crisis.
 Out-group mocking being our highest faith along with hate.
 3. Peter P + Enter Shakari (including their documentary videos on meaning beyond Nothing Is True)

-The election of 2016 Donald Trump and the 2019 Pandemic pre-date ChatGPT introduction as a source of fiction *sounds so con vincible like The Bible and Quran fiction*.
+The election of 2016 Donald Trump and the 2019 Pandemic pre-date ChatGPT introduction as a source of fiction *sounds so convincible like The Bible and Quran fiction*.

 &nbsp;